rmwenzel/ames_house_prices/process/index.md

 Note: all the functions in [this section](#drop-problematic-variables-and-observations) are rolled into `HPDataFramePlus` methods `encode_ords, drop_probs`

-Before we clean any data, we'll store the original dataset so we have an unadulaterated copy
+Before we clean any data, we'll store the original dataset so we have an unadulterated copy

 ```python